Dirty Dancing: Havana Nights: Plot

-In 1958, Katey Miller (Romola Garai), her parents (Sela Ward and John Slattery), and her younger sister Susie (Mika Boorem) arrive in Cuba during the Cuban revolution.
-A self-described bookworm, Katey is not very happy about having to move to a different country during her senior year of high school, as she had been planning to attend Radcliffe College, although the rest of her family seem extremely pleased to be in Cuba.
+In 1958, Katey Miller, her parents and her sister Susie arrive in Cuba during the Cuban revolution.
+A bookworm, Katey is not very happy about having to move to a different country during her senior year of high school, as she had planned on attending Radcliffe College, although the rest of her family seem extremely pleased to be there.

-Meeting several other rich American teenagers down by the pool - including James Phelps (Jonathan Jackson), the son of her father's boss - Katey becomes disgusted when one of the teenagers insults a local waiter when he drops their drinks because Katey accidentally bumped into him.
-Katey attempts to talk to the waiter—Javier (Diego Luna), who works at the hotel to support his family—because she feels awful about what had occurred, but he is not interested.
+Meeting several other wealthy American teens by the pool - including James Phelps, the son of her father's boss - Katey becomes disgusted when one of the others insults a local waiter when he drops their drinks, as it was really Katey's fault.
+She attempts to talk to the waiter—Javier, who works at the hotel to support his family—because she feels awful about what happened, but he is uninterested.

-Katey watches a film of her mother and father dancing and wishes she could dance as well as they did.
-She and her father dance a bit.
+Katey watches a film of her parents dancing and wishes she could dance as well as them.
+Her father dances with her a bit.
 The next day in class, Katey is asked to read aloud from the Odyssey - a passage about love and passion.
-After class, James invites her to a party at the country club the next day and she accepts.
+After class, James invites her to a party at the country club the next day.

-While walking home from school, she sees Javier dancing to street music, and he offers to walk her home.
-They stop to listen to a street band and police show up, stopping Javier while Katey runs away.
+While walking home from school, Katey sees Javier dancing, and he offers to walk her home.
+They stop to listen to a street band and police show up, stopping him while she runs away.

 The next day, Katey tries some of the dance moves she saw.
-Javier sees her and asks her to come see the real dancers Saturday night, but she says she is already going to the country club.
-Javier gets upset and leaves.
-Katey wears one of her maid's dresses to the country club party and impresses James.
-Katey convinces him to take her to the Cuban nightclub La Rosa Negra (The Black Rose) where Javier is dancing with the ladies.
+Javier sees her and invites her to see the real dancers on Saturday night, but she mentions her invitation to the country club.
+Upset, he leaves.
+Katey wears one of her maid's dresses to the country club party, impressing James.
+She later convinces him to take her to the Cuban nightclub La Rosa Negra, where Javier is dancing.

 Javier dances with Katey while James sits at the bar.
-Soon he is accosted by Javier's brother, Carlos, who tells him that they will eventually kick the Americans out of Cuba.
+Soon he is accosted by Javier's brother Carlos, who tells him they will eventually kick Americans out of Cuba.
 Javier comes over and argues with his brother.
-James takes Katey back to the car and assaults her after she refuses to kiss him.
-She slaps him and runs into the club, and Javier agrees to walk her home.
+James takes Katey back to the car and assaults her when she refuses to kiss him.
+She slaps him and runs into the club, so Javier walks her home.